 3️⃣ Manage Asbestos Safely

 If asbestos is present but in good condition, it may be managed rather than removed.
-However, damaged or high-risk asbestos must be dealt with immediately.
+However, damaged or high-risk asbestos must be dealt with promptly.

 High-risk materials often require licensed asbestos removal: